Customs has announced that the reconciliation prototype will finally transition from ACS to ACE on February 24th of 2018.

 The process is going paperless.
 After years of sending in physical entry packets and CDs, the filing process will be completely electronic.
 However, importers may still send in paper checks for additional duties, fees, and interest.

-This is an exciting time for the trade community as there have not been changes like this to recon... ever.
+This is an exciting time for the trade community as there have not been changes like this to reconciliation... ever.
 At the same time, changes like this can be burdensome and difficult to manage.

-Tradewin is here to walk you through the new process!
+Tradewin is here to walk you through the new Reconciliation process!
 Please don't hesitate to reach out for any questions that you may have about the new process.